komoot

 Expert

 Expert e-bike ride.
 Very good fitness required.
-Some portions of the Tour may be unpaved and difficult to ride.
+Some segments of this route may be unpaved and difficult to ride.

 The starting point of the tour to Biggesee is directly at the bike shop "Der Radgeber" in Saalhausen.
 From here you cycle along the Lenne on a well-developed cycle path in the direction of Lennestadt and on to Finnentrop.